Application of quantum Darwinism to a structured environment: Results

 using the basis states $\{\ket{g,\widetilde{0}_{P_f}},\ket{g,\widetilde{1}_{P_f}},\ket{e,\widetilde{0}_{P_f}},\ket{e,\widetilde{1}_{P_f}}\}$.
 It turns out the partial information is then

 where the coefficients are

-and $\Pi_p(t)$ is the vacuum population of the pseudomodes (see definition in appendix \ref{appenA}).
-In Figs. \ref{Fig_a_pred}(c-d), results obtained from the approximate form of the partial information (\ref{eq:QMI_2qP}) are presented against the previously discussed numerical results at various times, with $\Gamma\ll\Gamma_+$ and $\Gamma_+=\Omega_0$.
+and $\Pi_p(t)$ is the vacuum population of the pseudomodes (see definition in Appendix \ref{appenA}).
+In Figs. \ref{Fig_a_pred}(c) and \ref{Fig_a_pred}(d), results obtained from the approximate form of the partial information (\ref{eq:QMI_2qP}) are presented against the previously discussed numerical results at various times, with $\Gamma\ll\Gamma_+$ and $\Gamma_+=\Omega_0$.
 Our analytical formula shows remarkable agreement with the numerics, though small differences are noticeable: in particular, the partial information is slightly overestimated for small values of $f$.
-Regardless, the main features of these plots are captured, the most important being the increasing flattening of the plateau over time and subsequent emergence of redundant information.
+Regardless, the main features of these plots are captured, the most important being the increasing flattening of the plateau over time and subsequent emergence of redundant information. \\

 Just as in case (i), a large redundancy in this case indicates widely accessible classical information.
 However, because this information is located in the pseudomodes it reveals more about the interaction: specifically, that records containing up to classical information on the qubit are held redundantly within the memory region of the environment.
-This differs with lossy interactions ($\Gamma\approx\Gamma_+$), where the damping noise (coming from the increase in vacuum population) severely restricts the time window in which redundant information can form before being lost completely (see Fig. \ref{PIP(ii)}).

-On the same point, it is noteworthy that the QMI of the full fraction of pseudomodes decays on a much faster timescale than the redundant information (in the plateau region).
+This differs from lossy interactions ($\Gamma\approx\Gamma_+$), where the damping noise (coming from the increase in vacuum population) severely restricts the time window in which redundant information can form before being lost completely (see Fig. \ref{PIP(ii)}). \\ On the same point, it is noteworthy that the QMI of the full fraction of pseudomodes decays on a much faster time scale than the redundant information (in the plateau region).
 For a small damping rate $\Gamma$, it is reasonable to question if this corresponds to a loss of quantum information from $S+P$, since the plateau sits approximately at the classical limit with most information lost from global correlations.
 Far from this case\textemdash particularly within the lossy regime\textemdash it is unclear if the redundancy stems from local classical knowledge on the pointer states of the qubit, since the plateau falls well below this bound.